V-Sekai/manuals/decisions/20231112-validation-service.md

 ## Problem

-The current system lacks a mechanism to validate scenes, count triangles, convert GLTF to Godot scene, and strip bad code from Godot scenes.
+The current backend system lacks a mechanism to validate scenes, count triangles, convert GLTF to Godot scene, and strip bad code from Godot scenes.
 This can lead to errors and inefficiencies in the development process.

 ## Proposed Solution